Oppositional Defiant Disorder (ODD) in Children

 Developmental problems may cause ODD.
 Or the behaviors may be learned.

 A child with ODD may argue a lot with adults or refuse to do what they ask.
-He or
+They may

 A mental health expert often diagnoses ODD.